 Spondylosis is caused from years of pressure on the spine, poor posture, and normal disc wear and tear.
 Spondylosis can affect people of all ages, but older people are more prone to the condition because of more limited mobility and flexibility.

 Pain, muscle spasms and weakness may come with spondylosis, but further examination should take place to determine the source of pain that you are experiencing.

 In many cases, there is no specific treatment needed for spondylosis.
 If you are experiencing pain with the condition, conservative treatments should be considered first, including applying a warm compress, low-impact exercise like walking or yoga, and physical therapy.
 Pain and anti-inflammatory medication may be prescribed to help reduce swelling.
 Steroid injections may also help your condition.

-Dr. Q may recommend surgery if the symptoms are severe and more conservative approaches do not provide you with enough relief.
+Our expert surgeons may recommend surgery if the symptoms are severe and more conservative approaches do not provide you with enough relief.